 Frankenstein 101: What the monster teaches medical students

 Two hundred years after it was first published, Mary Shelley's novel Frankenstein is having another moment in the spotlight.
-Stanford University is holding a year-long examination of the book, the creature and the doctor who created it.
+Stanford University is holding a year-long examination of the book and its creator.

 Bringing that patient back is a kind of rebirth.- Dr. Audrey Shafer

 At a time when we have the ability to use gene-manipulating technology to create new species, Frankenstein can foster a discussion about the responsibility of medical researchers.

 "There's a question in the novel of who actually is the monster.
 Is it the creature or is it the creator," Shafer says.

 The anesthesiologist relates Dr. Frankenstein's experience on a personal level.

 "Each patient who undergoes anesthesia reacts in a slightly different way," she says.
 "So, in some ways, one is experimenting every single time."

 "As an anesthesiologist, one is always individualizing the care, so practising the art and the science of anesthesia is in some ways like the experimental method of doing practice."

 From that perspective, medical researchers can learn much fromFrankenstein, she says.
 The story mirrors our present day in that "sometimes medical advances happen faster than society can process how it will affect us."